 - You have Auth/EPP code for the domain;

-- The domain should be within reactivation grace period at GoDaddy;
+- The domain should be within the reactivation grace period at GoDaddy;

 - The Whois Privacy Protection should be disabled.